read CSV

 days[c(3, 9:11)] <- lapply(days[c(3, 9:11)], set_date)

 Great!
-Now we need to do a bit of tidying to make the analysis easier.
+Now let’s do a bit of tidying to make the analysis easier.

 Data tidying

-We only want to look at time taken off in 2017, so let’s filter out dates that don’t apply.
+We only want to look at time taken off in the past year, so let’s filter out dates that don’t apply.
 We also want to filter to only look at vacation days taken off.
-We also exclude people that are no longer on the team.
+We also want to exclude people that are no longer on the team.

 # filter dates